 This publication is available at https://www.gov.uk/government/publications/totnes-reducing-the-risk-of-flooding/totnes-reducing-the-risk-of-flooding

-The Environment Agency has been granted planning permission by South Hams District Council for a scheme to reduce flood risk to more than 400 homes and businesses in Totnes.
+In 2017 the Environment Agency was granted planning permission by South Hams District Council for a scheme to reduce flood risk to more than 400 homes and businesses in Totnes.

 The estimated cost of the works is £3.8million.

 Update: May 2018

 Work to reduce the risk of flooding in Totnes is nearing completion.
 Work completed so far includes:

 Approximately 500 metres of linear defences constructed in the original 1980 scheme have been raised, and 140 metres of new flood wall constructed in Morrisions car park.

 Totnes’ historic town centre required a mixture of flood protection measures which were sensitive to the built environment.
 The Environment Agency has built flood walls between properties, raised 150 metres of riverside wall, raised a slipway and incorporated a number of buildings into the wider defence using individual property flood resilience measures such as flood resilient balconies, windows and doors.
 The Environment Agency adopted some of these innovations following a review of nationwide best practice from Teignmouth, Keswick and similar projects.

 The Environment Agency replaced a 70-metre section of failed masonry quay wall which supported a flood defence wall with sheet piling, clad with pre-cast masonry effect panels.
 These panels were specially designed to incorporate habitat niches for estuary organisms and as such provide additional environmental benefit.